When and How to Use and Apply Hair Serum

 Other formulas are okay for dry, or towel-dried hair, depending on the result you are looking to achieve.
 Hair serum usage instructions include placing a few drops on your fingers and work it through your tresses, strand by strand, from end to the middle.

 Traditionally, serums target your scalp or your hair.
-However, for optimal growth and elasticity, choose a quality serum formulated to treat your scalp and strands together.
-Choose Better Not Younger’s Superpower Fortifying Hair & Scalp Serum.
-Our serum was developed to address the hair challenges women like us face in our 40s and beyond.
+However, for optimal health and elasticity, choose a quality serum formulated to treat your scalp and strands together.
+Better Not Younger’s Superpower Fortifying Hair & Scalp Serum was developed to address the hair challenges women like us face in our 40s and beyond.

 As you age, your scalp skin changes as much as the rest of your skin.
 Physiological changes kick in, including fluctuating hormone levels.